Your email address is an important part of your online marketing efforts.

 Custom Email Providers

 Hushmail solves the problem by letting you ask a question that only the client knows the answer to.
 For instance, you might ask a client “When was our last appointment?” or you might agree on a pre-arranged question and answer.
 In order to open the email, the client must supply the correct answer.
 If someone else is snooping in the client’s inbox, your client’s confidential information is protected.
+Clients can also create a custom password just for their correspondence with you.

 Already Have An Email Address?